Loading Data

 Reading particle data

-To find out what particle properties are present in our snapshot, we can use the instance of swiftsimio.reader.SWIFTMetadata, data.metadata, which contains several instances of swiftsimio.reader.SWIFTParticleTypeMetadata describing what kinds of fields are present in gas or dark matter:
+The available fields can also be accessed programatically using the instance of swiftsimio.reader.SWIFTMetadata, data.metadata, which contains several instances of swiftsimio.reader.SWIFTParticleTypeMetadata describing what kinds of fields are present in gas or dark matter:

 # Note that gas_properties is an instance of SWIFTParticleTypeMetadata